filwastaken/statistics/README.md

 ## Homeworks
-This webpage will follow the following scheme:\
+This webpage will contain a list of statistics homeworks index:\
-Any webpage will be found in the /docs folder.\
+Any theory webpages are contained in the github /docs folder\
-Any written homework, both in Javascript and C#, will be places in the /code folder.
+Any written homework, both Javascript and C#, will be contained in the github /code folder.\

 # Statistic's homework n.1
 The webpage for this homework's theory questions is: